iamyounix/msimagb460_tomahawk/Tips/Boot Arg to Properties/Boot Arg to Properties.md

 </array>
 ```

 Basically, this patch search for “board-id” and replace it with “board-ix” – or anything that we want to use instead.
 Original thread: [Patching AppleGraphicsDevicePolicy](https://pikeralpha.wordpress.com/2015/11/23/patching-applegraphicsdevicepolicy-kext/).
 Nowadays, this patch is integrated with [Whatevergreen.kext](https://github.com/acidanthera/WhateverGreen).
 This is modern patch with a lot of improvements.
-This days, normally  `agdpmod=pikera` is often injected via NVRAM.
+Today, `agdpmod=pikera` is often injected via NVRAM.
 There are two permanent ways to get permanent injection effects: either through

 - DeviceProperties or
 -  ACPI